iranian-github/here-to-help/CONTRIBUTING.md

 ## Pull Request Process

-1. Update the README.md with details of changes if applicable
+1. Update the `README.md` with details of changes if applicable
 2. Ensure any install or build dependencies are removed before the end of the layer
 3. The PR will be merged once you have the sign-off of at least one maintainer

 ## Development Setup

 1. Clone the repository
-2. Install dependencies: `npm install`
+2. Install dependencies: `yarn install`
 3. Set up environment variables (see below)
-4. Generate static API files: `npm run generate-api`
+4. Generate static API files: `yarn run generate-api`
-5. Start the development server: `npm run dev`
+5. Start the development server: `yarn run dev`

 ## Environment Variables